Iron-Works-Church/donation-importer/readme.md

 Deployment
 -----
 With AWS credentials configured and the aws cli installed, run `deploy.sh`, which packages the CloudFormation template and deploys the stack.
-This consists of a Lambda to execute the job and a schedule to run it weekly.
+This consists of a Lambda to execute the job and a schedule to trigger it every Tuesday morning.